 Many of the high-profile Trade Marks cases that K&K handles involve preliminary injunctions.
-We have extensive experience motions for preliminary injunctions and temporary restraining orders in the context of a variety of trademarks and service mark matters.
-We, along -house counsels of large Corporate houses, have also handled ex parte seizure actions as part of a well-developed anti-counterfeiting program for one of our entertainment clients.
-We routinely prosecute and defend claims involving both registered and unregistered trademarks and service marks.
-We do so in all of the typical forums for resolving these types of disputes, including the high courts, the Trademark Appeal Board before Trademark office, India. the help of a comprehensive list of counsel whom we have had prior relationships, we also have pursued and defended trademark and service mark claims numerous jurisdictions around the world.
+We have extensive experience in motions for preliminary injunctions and temporary restraining orders in the context of a variety of trademarks and service mark matters.
+We, along with in-house counsels of large Corporate houses, have also handled ex parte seizure actions as part of a well-developed anti-counterfeiting program for one of our entertainment clients.
+We prosecute and defend claims regularly, encompassing both registered or unregistered Trade and Service Marks.
+We do so in all of the typical forums for resolving these types of disputes, including the high courts, the Trademark Appeal Board before the Trademark office, India.
+With the help of a comprehensive list of counsels with whom we have had prior relationships, we also have pursued and defended trademark and service mark claims in numerous jurisdictions around the world.

-Khurana & Khurana has a legacy of over ten years in Patent Litigation and serves some of the leading Corporates/Establishments for IP infringement matters.
-Our experience includes finding potential infringers for IP owners through due diligence and assessing the market for the same.
+Khurana & Khurana has a legacy since 2007 in the domain of Patent Litigation, and serves some of the leading Corporates/Establishments for core Patent infringement matters including filing writ petitions, appeals against orders of Patent Controllers, filing revocation petitions, filing cancellation petitions for design registrations, filing counter-claims to challenge the validity of patents, among other like actions.
+Our experience includes finding potential infringers for IP owners through due diligence and assessing the market for the same, and accordingly undertaking exercises of preparing claim charts, retrieving evidence of use (EoU), among other infringement analysis oriented actions so that we can add value to the clients to identify, define, establish, and enforce against infringement.
 For doing this, our firm has Patent/Trade Mark Attorneys/Practitioners who have advanced qualifications in varied technology domains and understand complete nuances of claim mapping and provisions of enforcement under different IP Laws.
 In case, based on our due-diligence, we find out that one or more potential parties are infringing the subject IP, we take all necessary legal steps to restrain such unauthorized use of the IP and either to reach out for out of court settlement or to sue the parties before the court.

-We have highly experienced Patent attorneys to perform infringement analysis, and help patent owners in identifying potential infringers and advise clients on the same due evidence and support.
-Based client’s advice and Infringer’s move the matter, we take up legal proceedings accordingly in the applicable jurisdiction.
+We along with the house counsel have highly experienced Patent attorneys to perform infringement analysis, and help patent owners in identifying potential infringers and advise clients on the same due evidence and support.
+Based on the client’s advice and Infringer’s move the matter, we take up legal proceedings accordingly in the applicable jurisdiction.
 Appropriate and timely legal notices are issued to restrain and get to an amicable conclusion.
 K&K also works -house patent attorneys, partly (doing only the Infringement analysis and claim mapping) or completely (for the entire cycle of Infringement and initiating legal proceedings against the potential infringer).
 Our services extends to invalidation proceedings as well as opposition proceedings, which are also considered as a part of litigation.

 5) Insufficient disclosure of the invention: It is the duty of the inventors to disclose all information relating to the invention, including the best mode to accomplish the invention, all art known to the inventor, and any information that might render the invention unpatentable, such as a public use or published description of the invention occurring more than one year prior to the filing date of the patent application.
 Any deliberate efforts for insufficient disclosure or description of information related to the invention can form the basis for invalidation of the patent.
-Another basis of invalidation of patent is false suggestion or representation to any fact or statement made in connection to the grant of the patent.
+Additionally, if the disclosure contains false representation of any fact or statement, the patent may be liable to be rejected.

 7) Failure to disclose information relating to foreign applications as required under Section 8 of the Indian Patent Act.

-We at Khurana & Khurana work each client independently so as to customize the service based the client's requirements and expectations.
-Our complete focus while executing each project is to ensure consistent quality standards along maintaining quick turn-around times.
-Our firm primarily has two patent groups functioning for its clients one group focusing on Hi-Technology Patents covering Information and Communication Technology (ICT), Electronic, Electrical, Medical Device, and Mechanical Patent matters and the other group covering Pharmaceutical, Chemical, Biotech and other Life Sciences related Patent matters.
-A separate and dedicated Trade Mark Opposition team handles oppositions, counter-statements, and hearings to help get desired and cost-effective solutions for the clients.
+We at Khurana & Khurana work with each client independently so as to customize the service based on the client's requirements and expectations.
+Our complete focus while executing each project is to ensure consistent quality standards along with maintaining quick turn-around times.
+Our firm primarily has two patent groups functioning for its clients one group focuses on Hi-Technology Patents covers Information and Communication Technology (ICT), Electronic, Electrical, Medical Device, and Mechanical Patent matters and the other group covering Pharmaceutical, Chemical, Biotech and other Life Sciences related Patent matters.
+A separate and dedicated Trade Mark Opposition team handles oppositions, counter-statements, and hearings to help get desired and cost-effective solutions for the clients